Robust adaptive Lasso in high-dimensional logistic regression: Simulation study

 \section{Simulation study}

+In this section we evaluate the performance of our proposed methods through an extensive simulation study; we also refer the readers to Bianco et al. (2021) for further numerical illustrations of our method and its comparisons with other competitors including the minimum penalized $\gamma$-divergence method.
+We have not repeated the simulation set-ups and comparisons of Bianco et al. (2021) to avoid making the present paper too lengthy.

-In this section we evaluate the performance of our proposed methods through an extensive simulation study.
-The response variable is generated from the logistic regression model (\ref{logit}) with $k=500$, the design matrix is drawn from a multivariate normal distribution with zero vector mean and variance-covariance matrix $\Sigma$ having Toeplitz structure, where the $(i,j)$-th element is $0.5^{|i-j|}$.
-The true regression vector $\boldsymbol{\beta}_0$ is defined to be sparse, $(\beta_{01},\beta_{02},\beta_{03},\beta_{04},\beta_{05})=(3,1.5,0,0,2)$ for the first five components and zero in the rest.
+In the present paper, we consider an interesting simulation set-up where the response variable is generated from the logistic regression model (\ref{logit}) with $k=500$, the design matrix is drawn from a multivariate normal distribution with zero vector mean and variance-covariance matrix $\Sigma$ having Toeplitz structure, where the $(i,j)$-th element is $0.5^{|i-j|}$.
+The true regression vector $\boldsymbol{\beta}_0$ is defined to be sparse, with only three non-zero components $\beta_{01} = \beta_{02} = \beta_{05}=5$ and all other components being zero (i.e., $\beta_{0j} = 0$ for all $j\neq 1,2,5$).
 In order to evaluate the robustness of our proposed methods, we additionally modify the previous set-up introducing contamination in the response variable and leverage points.
 For this purpose, the contaminated response data are generated using a contaminated logistic model, $Y_i \sim \operatorname{Be}(\pi(\boldsymbol{x}_i^T\boldsymbol{\beta}))$ with probability $1-\varepsilon$, and $Y_i \sim \operatorname{Be}(1-\pi(\boldsymbol{x}_i^T\boldsymbol{\beta}))$ with probability $\varepsilon$, where $\varepsilon$ represent the contamination level.
 In case of leverage points, we introduce contamination in observations with response $Y=1$ by adding to one variable with true non-zero coefficient (randomly chosen for each sample) a random variable generated from a normal distribution, $\mathcal{N}\left(-5,0.01\right)$ or to five variables with true zero coefficient (randomly chosen for each sample) a random variable generated from $\mathcal{N}\left(5,0.01\right)$.
 Contaminated observations of both types are selected randomly up to a total of $\varepsilon = 5, 10\%$ of the samples

 The performance of our method is studied and compared via different error measures.
 Particularly, model size (MS), true positive proportion (TP) and true negative proportion (TN) are used to evaluate the variable selection accuracy, whereas the mean square error for the true non-zero coefficients (MSES) and the mean absolute error (MAE) of the estimated parameters are used to evaluate the accuracy on the estimation.
 Formally, these measures are defined as